crashoverride777/swifty-sk-scroll-view/README.md

 This helper only really works well if your game is either in landscape or portrait, which normally is fairly standard for a game anyway.
 Depending on your scene scale mode cropping could occur so you might have play around with your settings to get the best result.

-The helper will also automatically forwared button presses to the scene and button presses on nodes automatically.
+The helper will also automatically forwared button presses to the scene and button presses on nodes.
 Therefore in your SKScenes your touches method will fire as usual.

-This helper works best for smaller scrollable lists for things such as character select screens, in app purchases.
+This helper works best for smaller scrollable lists for things such as character select screens.

 If you want something like a level select screen where there will be alot of buttons than its best to use a UICollectionView as it will make your life easier and the menu more efficient due to cell reusage.
 You can easily subclass UICollectionView in similar fashion to this helper.